 Things to do on Granite Island

-No matter what your budget is or how much time you have, here’s what to do on Granite Island during your visit.
+No matter what your budget is or how much time you have, here’s what to do on Granite Island, South Australia, during your visit.

 Catch the Horse Drawn Tram

-Okay, you likely will do this to get over to Granite Island, but if you do not want to catch the tram, it’s an easy walk over the causeway.
+Okay, you likely will do this to get over the Granite Island causeway, but if you do not want to catch the tram, it’s an easy walk over the causeway.

 The Horse Drawn Tram was first used to take passengers across to Granite Island in 1894.
 Since then the service has stopped and started as tourism has come and gone.
 Now it is firmly back in place with restored, double-decker trams running on rails across to the island.

-Tickets for the tram can be bought from where it departs.
+Tickets for the Granite Island tram can be bought from where it departs.

 Ticket prices for the horse drawn tram are: